voidpumpkin/structural-convert/README.md

 - Fallback to default enum variant
 - Named fields conversion fallback to default
 - Enum not matched variants fallback to enum default
+- Struct named fields only - Middle man type conversion using `as` attribute

 ## Features Wishlist